 - I put in each of my handbags in the appropriate dustcover.

-FOR THE PERSONALISED PHOTO WALL
+PERSONALISED PHOTO WALL

 Next, I started working on the wall where I had decided to hang these bags.
 I have an 18 inches wide unused corner in my room just behind the door.

 I bought two metal hook racks of 14 inches width each and drilled them as shown in the picture.